Skip to content

 Our relationship whatever it is, in this case brotherhood, wins over ego.

-Not to mention politics, religion, and sex are the most sensitive and divisive part of people’s lives but they shouldn’t disrupt our family values and relationship.
+Strictly speaking; politics, religion, and sex are the most sensitive and divisive part of people’s lives but they shouldn’t disrupt our family values and relationship.

-I requested both brothers who were fighting over the choice of political parties to go home and change the question to “is any political party wrong instead of saying my political party is right?”
+One neighbor requested both brothers who were fighting over the choice of political parties to go home and change the question to “is any political party wrong instead of saying my political party is right?”
 “Ask yourself, does any political party have a wrong manifesto?”

-Always remember, no political parties are bad, each one has only a different path to reach the best society.
+In reality, no political parties are bad, each one has only a different path to reach the best society.

 Similarly, no religions are bad, they are only the different forms of expression of human beliefs.